2023 Best Value Allied Health Services Associate Degree Schools in Wisconsin

 Top 10 Best Allied Health & Medical Assisting Services Associate Degree Schools

-Our analysis found Southwest Wisconsin Technical College to be the best value school for allied health & medical assisting services students who want to pursue a associate degree in Wisconsin.
+Our 2023 rankings named Southwest Wisconsin Technical College the best value school in Wisconsin for allied health & medical assisting services students working on their associate degree.
 Southwest Tech is a small public school located in the rural area of Fennimore.

-Southwest Tech undergraduate students pay an average of $4,571 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at Southwest Tech are $4,571 a year.
 Medical Assisting majors at Southwest Tech take out an average of $8,402 in student loans while working on their Associate Degree.

 Southwest Tech also took the #1 spot in our Best Allied Health Services Associate Degree Trade Schools in Wisconsin rankings.